Greece Moments Greece Moments

 Vizitsa knows how to inspire

-The centrepiece is the Platia, overshadowed by plane trees, with its striking fountain and numerous taverns that invite you to take a break.
-Residents of Volos in particular make a detour to the mountain village on weekends to escape the hustle and bustle of the city.
+The centrepiece is the Platia, shaded by plane trees, with its striking fountain and numerous taverns that invite you to take a break.
+Residents of Volos in particular make a detour to the mountain village at weekends to escape the hustle and bustle of the city.

 #6 Pelion beaches: Our favorites

-Pelion is not only a natural paradise, but also a bathing paradise.
-Numerous beaches, especially on the east coast, invite you to spend an extended day at the beach.
-Enclosed we present our beach favorites on Pelion (from north to south):
+Pelion is not only a natural paradise, but also a beach paradise.
+Numerous beaches, especially on the east coast, invite you to spend a relaxing day by the water.
+Below we present our beach favorites on Pelion (from north to south):

 Agii Saranta

-Bright pebble beach with crystal clear water, divided into two beautiful green bays.
-Particularly striking is the rocky spur Kalogeros (Monk rock) at the southern end of the beach.
+A bright pebble beach with crystal clear water, divided into two beautiful green bays.
+Particularly striking is the rocky spur Kalogeros (Monk Rock) at the southern end of the beach.

 Agii Saranta Beach Griechenland